jkassemi/stubby/README.md

 		> $ sudo stubby agent

 There's some interface work to be done on stopping the agent - CTRL-C is unreliable at the moment.
 Additionally, it'd be nice to launchctl the stubby agent so that we don't start it from scratch.
 Homebrew recipe would be nice, too.
+But, it seems to make more sense to just maintain the local agent with the Stubfile.json support...
+Feedback desired.

 ## Stubs